-It is important that housing and associated physical and community infrastructure in Muine Bheag / Royal Oak is of a high standard for all who want to live within the town.
-In order to ensure the delivery of quality housing and the creation of sustainable communities the Plan must seek to deliver:
+The key principle which directs the housing policies in this plan is the delivery of a high quality living environment in neighbourhoods with a range of house types and sufficient community facilities to serve the needs of residents.
+It is important that housing and associated physical and community infrastructure in Tullow is of a high standard for all who want to live within the town.
+In order to ensure the delivery of quality housing and the creation of sustainable communities the LAP must seek to deliver:

-- High quality, spacious housing units. - Good levels of amenity in terms of green open space. - Adaptable and flexible units that readily provide for changing needs over time including the needs of families with children.

-- High quality well designed communal areas. - Sustainable building designs which are energy efficient and utilise renewable energy resources. - Delivery of social and community facilities in tandem with residential developments.
+- Occupancy of existing vacant residential units throughout the town. - High quality, spacious housing units. - Good levels of amenity in terms of green open space. - Adaptable and flexible units that readily provide for changing needs over time including the needs of families with children. - High quality well designed communal areas. - Sustainable building designs which are energy efficient and utilise renewable energy resources. - Delivery of social and community facilities in tandem with residential developments.